-Jean Prouvé designed the Guéridon table for the University of Paris, convincing with the constructive clearness.
-This wooden table proves that modern tables mustn’t always be made of steel and glass.
+Jean Prouvé designed the Guéridon table for the University of Paris, which convinces above all through its constructive clarity.
+This wooden table proves that modern tables do not necessarily have to be made of steel and glass.

-Prouvé varies his typical, architectural approach with natural materials on order to reach that impression.
-Originally made like this because of the lack of metal after the Second World War, the wooden construction of the Guéridon table also convinces after that period.
-This is how the French made the dining table in 1949, leaning on the eponymous couch table of 1944.
+In order to achieve this impression, Prouvé varies his typical, architecturally shaped design language with natural materials.
+Originally born out of the metal shortage of the Second World War, the wooden construction of the Guéridon was convincing even after the war.
+This is how the Frenchman designed the dining table in 1949, which is based on the coffee table of the same name designed in 1944.

-Jean Prouvé achieved in designing a modern table by means of combining the materials cleverly: A heavy table top rests on three legs made of massive oak wood.
-The legs are strong and noticeable, as well as some other designs of Prouvé.
-This offers visual resistant to the Guéridon dining table which is produced by Votra today, while the table also remains timeless and appears modern at the same time.
+Jean Prouvé succeeded in creating a table that is still modern today by cleverly combining simple means: a heavy top rests on three legs made of solid oak.
+The table legs are strong and accentuated, as in some other designs by the Frenchman.
+This also gives the Guéridon dining table produced today by Vitra visual stability, while the clear appearance of the table makes it both timeless and modern.